Major uses of our high purity limestone include the production of container glass, flat glass and ceramics

 Most commercial glasses consist essentially of silica together with soda (Na2O) and lime (CaO), the lime being partly replaced by magnesia (MgO) depending on the application.
 Lime is introduced into the glass melt as limestone (CaCO3) and magnesia by adding dolomite [CaMg(CO3)2].

 Container glass is made from a specific mixture of sand, soda ash, limestone and other additives.
-All bottles and jars are now made automatically by one of two methods - 'Press and Blow' or 'Blow and Blow' using compressed air.
 Container glass is the material of which bottles and jars are made.

-Limestone for glass-making must be of a very high purity and contain <0.036% iron oxide (Fe203).
+Limestone for glass-making must be of a very high purity and contain <0.035% iron oxide (Fe203).
 Iron is a serious impurity that can adversely affect the colour of the glass.
-The Longcliffe limestone supplied to the glass industry is of an extremely high purity and contains very low levels of metal contaminants.
+The limestone supplied to the glass industry by Longcliffe is of an extremely high purity and contains very low levels of metal contaminants.

 Calcium carbonate has traditionally been a source of CaO in raw glazes.
-In low-fire bodies, calcium carbonate is sometimes added in small amounts as a filler to reduce fired shrinkage.
-It is also common to see calcium carbonate included in porous earthenware body recipes to prevent moisture expansion (causes glazes to craze).
+It is also sometimes used in low-fire bodies to reduce fired shrinkage.
+It is also common to see calcium carbonate included in porous earthenware body recipes to prevent moisture expansion which otherwise causes glazes to craze.